 Once your account has been approved for margin, it's subject to the rules of the Federal Reserve Board, the Financial Industry Regulatory Authority (FINRA), and securities exchanges such as the New York Stock Exchange, as well as your own brokerage firm's margin policies.
 In many cases, a brokerage firm's margin policies may be more stringent than those of the regulators.

 Initial margin requirement

 For new purchases, the initial Regulation T margin requirement is 50% of the total purchase amount.
-Therefore, if you wanted to buy $10,000 of ABC stock on margin, you would first need to deposit $5,000 or have equity equal to $5,000 in your account.
+So if you wanted to buy $10,000 of ABC stock on margin, you would first need to deposit $5,000 or have equity equal to $5,000 in your account.
 Margin accounts require a minimum of $2,000 in net worth to establish a long stock position.

 House margin requirement